 I did a lapped seam construction using double-sided basting tape.
 But, I found every time I tried to remove the paper, it pulled the tape away from the fabric.
 I tried to burnish the paper with my fingernail, but it still came up as I tried to remove it.

 I use a wallpaper seam roller from time to time to flatten seams, but trying to roll the tape on a very thin fabric just moved the tape away from the chalked seamline.
 I wanted to make sure the tape stayed where it was originally placed, so I used the C-Thru Ruler and rolled over it.

 Using this method to adhere the tape to the boiled wool was especially helpful around the underarm curve of the jacket.
 I made sure the tape didn’t move away from where it was originally placed.

 The paper was removed from the sticky tape and the seam was ready to adhere to the corresponding edge.

-While stitching, the presser foot had a tendency to push the boiled wool forward, so additional pins were used about every 1″ to further secure the seam while sewing.
+While stitching, the presser foot had a tendency to push the boiled wool forward, so additional pins were spaced 1 inch apart to further secure the seam while sewing.

 To adhere the seam one additional time, I pressed the seam again using the C-Thru Ruler and the wallpaper roller.

 Using Mary Ray’s tips and Linda Lee’s article helped with the finished pocket, side seam, and sleeve hem for my…